New World Screwworms

 - In November 2024, NWS was detected in a cow at an inspection checkpoint in Chiapas, Mexico.
 Progressive Northern spread of NWS has been confirmed in Mexico since the original detection.

 - NWS was eradicated from the United States in 1966 using the sterile insect technique.
-Sterile fly dispersal efforts to eradicate NWS in previously pest-free areas are underway to re-establish the biological border.
+Sterile fly dispersal efforts, including ground release and aerial dispersals, to eradicate NWS are underway in affected areas.

 - The USDA's Food Safety and Inspection Service (FSIS) is the regulatory agency responsible for ensuring the nation's commercial supply of meat, poultry, and egg products is safe and properly labeled.
 Any evidence of screwworm infection would be identified during FSIS inspection processes, and adulterated product derived from the affected animal would not be allowed to go into commerce.